jcrubino/Respiratory-Care-of-COVID-19/README.md

 - Learning about INVESTIGATIONS from Respiratory Consultant
   - Source: Dr Hope's Sick Notes (Emergency Medicine Doctor and Teaching Fellow in the UK)
-  - Highlights: General Medical History Intake by Dr. awaiting for the UK COVID-19 Wave to Peak.
+  - Highlights: General Medical History Intake by Dr. (not) waiting for the UK COVID-19 Wave to Peak.
   - Link: https://www.youtube.com/watch?v=zf7jW2ck7AI

 ### NIV Helmet Ventilation